citrix/citrix-daas-rest-go/citrixorchestration/docs/AttachedDiskResponseModel.md

 HasInfrastructureUid returns a boolean if a field has been set.

+### SetInfrastructureUidNil

+`func (o *AttachedDiskResponseModel) SetInfrastructureUidNil(b bool)`

+ SetInfrastructureUidNil sets the value for InfrastructureUid to be an explicit nil

+### UnsetInfrastructureUid
+`func (o *AttachedDiskResponseModel) UnsetInfrastructureUid()`

+UnsetInfrastructureUid ensures that no value is present for InfrastructureUid, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)